locessentials/eng401-business-english-us/unit2/week4/assignment-negotiate-contract.md

 - Use professional language to propose alternative contract terms
 - Demonstrate understanding of power dynamics in contract negotiations
 - Practice using MS Word's collaborative editing tools for professional document review

 ---

-## Assignment Overview

-The Herod clause in the Loc101 NDA (the intellectual property transfer) is not the only unfair term in that agreement.
-For this assignment, you will conduct a complete counter-negotiation of the Loc101 NDA to demonstrate your understanding of contract anatomy and your ability to identify problematic terms.

----